Jayashree1227/Requrements/README.md

 ## Milestones

+I want each functionality to be as a seperate microservice which will run independently as a seperate LAMBDA function.
+As of now only create the necessary LAMBDA functions required.

 ### Milestone 1: Store external tokens and default tokens in dynamoDB

 1. Ask the user to enter URL.
 The user enters the URL.
 He appends external tokens to the URL.
-The system should capture all the external tokens and default tokens and store it in dynamodb
+The system should capture all the external tokens and default tokens and store it in dynamodb.

+Seperate LAMBDA function to capture each token

+  capture_external_token_os();
+  capture_external_token_device();
+  capture_internal_token_

 ### Milestone 2: